Ten Relaxing Coffee Shops In Hat Yai

 As I am a permanent Hat Yai resident I see and use coffee shops every day.
 Below is a list of ten places I think are worth visiting.

 As with my other 'Lists of Ten' on this site I refrain from using adjectives such as 'Top' or 'Best'.
 Any list like this is purely subjective and objectively there are no Top Ten lists or best coffee shops.
+It depends on individual taste and preferences.

 Comments: B's Sweet has been open for quite a few years now, but it maintains high standards and it is still a place I enjoy eating at.